swaechter/angularj-universal/README.md

 * angularj-universal-renderer: Render SDK that provides the core functionality and allows a developer to implement an own render solution
 * angularj-universal-renderer-v8: Specific render solution that uses a Node.js/V8 engine for rendering
 * angularj-universal-application: Traditional Angular application and the required server files
-* angularj-universal-webserver: Web server with Spring Boot that serves as an example
+* angularj-universal-example-spring-boot: Example with Spring Boot as web framework

 ## Getting started